 What Is Self-awareness And Why Everything Starts With It

-Ever felt like you’re walking through life’s maze blindfolded?
+Ever felt like you’re stuck in life or that you don’t know your purpose?
 Don’t worry; we’ve all been there.
 That’s where self-awareness swoops in.

 One of the well-known definitions of self-awareness is by Shelley Duval and Robert A. Wicklund, who are prominent psychologists in the field of self-awareness research.
-They defined self-awareness as follows: “Self-awareness is the capacity for introspection and the ability to recognize oneself as an individual separate from the environment and other individuals.
-It involves being aware of your own feelings, behaviors, and thoughts and understanding how they impact yourself and others.“
+And this is how they defined self-awareness: “Self-awareness is the capacity for introspection and the ability to recognize oneself as an individual separate from the environment and other individuals.
+It involves being aware of your own feelings, behaviors, and thoughts and understanding how they impact yourself and others.

 Why Is Self-awareness Important?